 Remember, real hunger doesn’t discriminate between foods.

-on internal cues of hunger, rather than external ones, to decrease the likelihood
+on internal cues of hunger rather than external ones to decrease the likelihood

-Nevertheless, study participants given granola labeled as “low-fat” ended up eating 49% more granola than those provided with the normally labeled granola (29).
+Nevertheless, study participants given granola labeled as “low-fat” ended up eating 49% more granola than those provided with the normally labeled granola (22).

-Steer clear of the effects of the "health halo" by picking items based on their ingredients rather than their health claims.
+Steer clear of the effects of the health halo by picking items based on their ingredients rather than their health claims.

 Also, remember to pay attention to the side items you choose.

-Research has shown that buying in bulk and stockpiling foods can push you to eat more (32).
+Research has shown that buying in bulk and stockpiling foods can push you to eat more.